zoxon/organize-media/Readme.md

 # Media Organizer

-A Node.js utility for organizing photo and video files based on metadata, handling duplicates, and preserving progress state.
+A Node.js utility for organizing photo and video files based on metadata.
+It groups Live Photos by `ContentIdentifier` and copies media into a date-based folder structure.

 ---